Directors and executives can no longer afford to pay lip service to cyber risk

 COO and Co-Founder

 Jan is a well-known veteran of the IT and cybersecurity industry.
-He is an independent cyber security strategy advisor to Boards and Executives.
+Named in the IFSEC Top 25 Most Influential Global Cyber Security Professionals in 2022, he is an independent cyber security strategy advisor to Boards and Executives.
 Jan was previously partner at a Big 4 professional services firm for more than 25 years, leading cyber security consulting projects for large global organizations.

 2. We created the Cyber Leadership Hub, an online repository comprised of hundreds of fully customizable strategy decks, executive briefs, templates, policies, blueprints, methodologies and several other high-quality toolkits.
 These toolkits help cyber leaders accelerate budget approvals and create high-value strategies and unforgettable board presentations.